dsoukup/iot-grove-pi/README.md

 First, you must install the Operating System [Raspbian Jessie - May 2016](https://www.raspberrypi.org/downloads/raspbian/).

-See [the Raspberry Pi Software Guide](https://www.raspberrypi.org/learning/software-guide/quickstart/) for installation instructions.
+See [the Raspberry Pi Software Guide](https://www.raspberrypi.org/learning/software-guide/quickstart/) for installation instructions, or watch this video [Getting Started with NOOBS](https://vimeo.com/90518800).

-You can also watch this video [Getting Started with NOOBS](https://vimeo.com/90518800) for instruction on installing Raspbian from NOOBS on your SD card.

 After you have Raspbian installed on your Operating System, check that the following conditions are true before you can go on:
 * Connect to the wireless network. (manual step)